 With a growing movement across the United States, momentum is building to abolish child marriage, a step that would help prevent forced child marriage.
-With no national law banning child marriage, twelve states have passed laws to eliminate child marriage without exceptions since 2018, and now, seven additional states are considering similar legislation.1
+With no national law banning child marriage, thirteen states have passed laws to eliminate child marriage without exceptions since 2018, and now, one additional state is considering similar legislation.1

 Banning child marriage by raising the minimum legal age to 18 increases protection and empowers possible victims to resist pressure to be married, makes it clear to those considering coercing children into marriage that they are committing a crime, and ensures that when they do marry they do so with access to the full spectrum of legal rights.
 Thus, it strengthens resilience against forced child marriage.